-To create a new session:
+To create a new monitoring session:

-- 1. In GigaVUE-FM, on the top navigation pane, select Cloud. - 2.
-Select OpenStack > Monitoring Session.
-The Monitoring Sessions page appears. - 3.
-Click New to open the Create a New Monitoring Session page. - 4.
-Enter the appropriate information for the monitoring session.
-Refer to Table 3: Fields for Monitoring Session Info for more information about the fields. - 5.
-Click Create.
-The Monitoring Session details page appears displaying the specified session information and target VMs.
+- 1. In GigaVUE-FM, on the left navigation pane, select Traffic > Virtual and select your cloud platform.
+The Monitoring Sessions page appears. - 2.
+Click New to open the Create a New Monitoring Session page.

+Create A New Monitoring Session

+3. Enter the appropriate information for the monitoring session as described in the following table.